WhoKnowsAi/bobcasino/README.md

-# ZodBot Twitch
+# zodbot

-ZodBot is a Twitch bot built with Node.js and TypeScript.
+zodbot is a Twitch bot built with Node.js and TypeScript.
 It uses the tmi.js library to interact with the Twitch chat and MongoDB for data persistence.

 ## Features